LinkedHashSet in java

 That is, existing element now contains a reference to the new element.

 Now, if a third element with same hash code is added, then the same process is repeated.
-It replaces an existing element which is same as the new element as per equals()
+It replaces an existing element which is same as the new element as per equals() or is added to the same bucket, if it is unique.

-Same procedure is performed while removing an element from LinkedHashSet
+Same procedure is performed while removing an element from LinkedHashSet.

 Important LinkedHashSet methods

-Following are commonly used methods of java.util.LinkedHashSet
+Following are commonly used methods of java.util.LinkedHashSet.

 1. add(E)